DBInstance

 string

-The name of the database engine to be used for this instance.
+The database engine to use for this DB instance.

-Not every database engine is available for every Amazon Web Services Region.
+Not every database engine is available in every Amazon Web Services Region.

 Valid Values:

-* custom-oracle-ee (for RDS Custom for Oracle instances)
+* custom-oracle-ee (for RDS Custom for Oracle DB instances)

-* custom-sqlserver-ee (for RDS Custom for SQL Server instances)
+* custom-sqlserver-ee (for RDS Custom for SQL Server DB instances)

-* custom-sqlserver-se (for RDS Custom for SQL Server instances)
+* custom-sqlserver-se (for RDS Custom for SQL Server DB instances)

-* custom-sqlserver-web (for RDS Custom for SQL Server instances)
+* custom-sqlserver-web (for RDS Custom for SQL Server DB instances)

 * mariadb